 - Wash in warm water with mild detergent.

-- Dry item in dryer or on a line.
+- Dry item in the dryer or on a line.

 Now, this is a much better color for me but where am I staring off to?

 - If you find an item at a thrift store, look to see if you can dye it.

 - Have something in your closet that really doesn’t work?
 Dye it.